 During one of my own research projects, I found some articles with the names and surnames of soldiers who were wounded and killed whilst fighting in the 1905 Russo-Japanese War.
 I remembered my grandmother once telling me that one of her uncles fought in this war.
 In fact, Tsar Nicholas granted him a change of surname to the “more noble form ending with -ski”.
 Unfortunately, I could not confirm this story in archival documents.
 Anyway, whilst searching for articles about this war, I realised how few archival sources existed.
 Moreover, the published information I did find was very weak.
 Therefore, my idea to publish the surnames of soldiers fighting in this war was inspired by my will to enrich the quality and number of resources available.

 I have some other ideas in mind in regard to articles I’ve found in old newspapers.
 If time allows, I would like to begin other projects in the future.

 6. As I write about in this post, my grandfather and his family were born in the former Polish territory of modern-day Belarus.
 Describe some of your most memorable experiences doing research in countries neighbouring Poland, such as Belarus, Ukraine and Lithuania.

 My maternal grandmother was born in the territory of today’s Belarus, so my own research and travel led me there.

 I had a very interesting research project just last year.
-I received an email from some American customers whose ancestor hailed from a village near Białystok, as he thought.
-However, initial checks showed that the surname he was interested in was not connected to the Białystok area, but to a village of the same name in Belarus.
-I found some old articles linked to the Belarusian village in question.
+I received an email from some American customers whose ancestors hailed from a village near Białystok, as he thought.
+However, initial checks showed that the surname he provided was connected to a village of the same name in Belarus.
+Subsequently, I found some old articles linked to this Belarusian village.
 A study of vital records from the correct Belarusian parish proved that everything was in order.
-My customers travelled to Belarus soon after, and made contact with their relatives.
+My customers travelled to Belarus soon after to make contact with their relatives.

 – Click here to read Daniel’s blog “Od Czasu do Czasu”